 Quality assurance: the important difference between QA and QC is duration.
 Quality assurance takes a bit of time since it is the process of constantly monitoring the quality of the products and services at every stage of manufacturing.

 Quality assurance is a medium- to long-term aspect.
 Quality assurance occurs at the early design stage of a product.
 Quality assurance concentrates on setting and planning the required deliverables.

-Quality control: Quality control is an approach and a process that takes place after the process of production.
+Quality control: Quality control is an approach and a process that take place after the production process.
 Quality control is implemented at the final stage, when output is produced.
 Quality control always takes place once the organization completes quality assurance.